schappim/mBot-Gitbook/section-5-chapter-32-custom-blocks-functions.md

 Question 5.30.2: How does the program pass a value to the function?

-A. By passing the value as an attribute during the call of the function.
+A. By passing the value as an attribute, during the call of the function.

-B. By passing the value as an attribute at the begin of the main program.
+B. By passing the value as an attribute, at the begin of the main program.

 C. By initializing a variable to zero.